-A good demo video posted on YouTube is a good way to market a mobile app and get some additional downloads.
+A good demo video posted on YouTube as a good way to market it and get some additional downloads.
 I found a good demo video for an app called iSnipe hockey shooter trainer from How To Hockey.
 This is a very niche type of app to help hockey players practice and improve their skills for the game.
-Checkout the video below then read the rest of this post, I think you will find it useful!

 Now I do have to admit that I love ice hockey and I have played it all the way back to when I was a kid on a frozen lake in Cleveland to recently in a recreational league.
 It’s still a ton of fun with a bunch of great teammates and I find it a fantastic work out.
-Yes, that’s a picture of me on the left, I am #21 in the red jersey.
-OK back to the app video and why I think it’s a good demo.
+OK back to the app and why I think it’s a good demo.

 First you can tell that Jeremy is very passionate about hockey and it shows through this video.
 He even says he’s “super pumped his app is available for all Apple products”.
 I like that he starts the intro of the video showing him and giving a brief description on what the app is and what it does holding his iPhone in his hand.
 This gives you a very nice personal feeling like he talking to you.
 He annotated that the Android version is now available too.
 This is actually interesting because he didn’t wait until both version of the app was available before he started marketing.
 I actually like that for the simple reason that many people procrastinate too long to do things until things are perfect.
 I know I am guilty of that too.
 He didn’t, the iPhone version was done so he started marketing and added the Android version later.